Martiusweb/asynctest/README.rst

   - TestCase.setUp() and TestCase.tearDown() can be coroutine functions,

-  - a test fails if the loop did not run during the test.
+  - a test fails if the loop did not run during the test,

+  - ClockedTestCase allows to control the loop clock and run timed events without waiting the wall clock.

 Mock and CoroutineMock